red: Cancer productus yellow: Metacarcinus anthonyii brown: Romaleon antennarius

 Status of the fishery

-- One of the only major near shore fisheries with no restricted access and a low capital entry requirement; if these factors result in increased fishing pressure (high intensity for long periods of time), reductions in crab abundance and size may result .
+- This fishery is one of the only major near shore fisheries with no restricted access and a low capital entry requirement; if these factors result in increased fishing pressure (high intensity for long periods of time), reductions in crab abundance and size may result.

 Potential ecosystem impacts